FMKolchin/Core/README.md

 # Core
 .net project
 Task management system.
-Server - .net core - web api.
+Server - .net core - asp.net.
 Client side - JS.
 Authentication and authorization, retrieval from JSON instead of DB using DEPENDENCY INJECTION so that the exchange to DB is simple.
 Using the bootstarp library for styling.